flideros/FunctionaL-City/BlogDistrict/Posts/251025_OrdinanceAmendmentFromGenericStoSymbol.md

 Every city evolves through amendments and ordinances, and FunctionaL City is no different.
 What began as a flexible but opaque foundation has now been reshaped into a narratable civic infrastructure—where symbols are first-class citizens and every ordinance leaves a traceable lineage.

-This post records a major amendment—the retirement of `'S` in favor of a **concrete** `Symbol` **type**—and outlines the roadmap ahead: scaffolding set logic overlays, defining lawful collapse semantics, and expanding the set-theoretic infrastructure.
+This post records a major amendment—the retirement of `'S` in favor of a **concrete `Symbol` type**—and outlines the roadmap ahead: scaffolding set logic overlays, defining lawful collapse semantics, and expanding the set-theoretic infrastructure.
 Think of it as both a council record and an invitation: a chance for remixers to see where the city has been, and to help shape where it goes next.

 ## 🏛️ Ordinance Amendment: From 'S to Symbol

 ### 📜 Context

-In the early drafts of CivicSet and FirstOrderLogic, symbolic placeholders were represented by a type variable `'S`.
+In the early drafts of **CivicSet** and **FirstOrderLogic**, symbolic placeholders were represented by a type variable `'S`.
 This gave flexibility, but it also left remixers without clear signage: what is a symbol, and how should it behave across ordinances?

 The `FirstOrderLogic.fs` code has proven to be quite capable at symbolic representation of logic.
 The proven capability of `FirstOrderLogic.fs` in symbolic reasoning justified the promotion of `Symbol` to a first-class civic citizen.